-But…the one year off work to spend with a newborn does interrupt women’s career trajectories, particularly because many Danish women choose to have two or three children in their 20s and 30s while their male counterparts are building business experience.
+But…the one year off work to spend with a baby in Denmark does interrupt women’s career trajectories, particularly because many women choose to have two or three children in their 20s and 30s while their male counterparts are building business experience.

 How much of the gender differences in management is discrimination, and how much is personal choice?
 It’s a difficult question to answer.

 Anyway, the blurring of traditional gender roles in Denmark has also eliminated traditional chivalry.
 If you’re a woman dating a Danish man, don’t expect flowers, gifts, or to have him pick up the check for a romantic dinner.